-Join Lisa Bock for an in-depth discussion in this video Building a PKI/certificate services infrastructure, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Building a PKI/certificate services infrastructure, part of IT Security Foundations: Core Concepts.

 - Public Key Encryption uses two keys: a public key and a private key.
 A public key is public, and anyone can share the public key and claim ownership.
 While this seems like a great concept, we must be able to trust that the public key belongs to the entity that shared that public key.
 Public Key Infrastructure, or PKI, is not a protocol but a framework that is used to ensure trust.
 Public Key Infrastructure uses a trusted third party, or certificate authority, to authenticate entities by using a digital certificate for each entity.